-Aperçu Condensed has been drawn as a partner to Aperçu, and is available in four weights Light through Bold with matching Italics.
-This version enables the type-user to truly capitalise on the type size in areas where space is at premium such as packaging backs, small print or in editorial settings in larger titling.
+Aperçu Condensed has been drawn as a partner to the Proportional family of Aperçu.
+This Condensed variant enables the type-user to truly capitalise on the type size in areas where space is at premium such as packaging backs, small print or in editorial settings in larger titling.

-Aperçu was started in December 2009, and was trialled & tested throughout a number of design commissions into 2010.
-The conceit behind Aperçu was to create a synopsis or amalgamation of classic realist typefaces: Johnston, Gill Sans, Neuzeit & Franklin Gothic.
-Becoming, a sum of parts, building upon its initial reference points to create an extensive and usable family.
+Aperçu was initially drawn in December 2009, and was trialled & tested throughout a number of design commissions into 2010.
+Aperçu aimed to create a synopsis or amalgamation of classic realist typefaces: Johnston, Gill Sans, Neuzeit & Franklin Gothic.
+This cherry-picking approach allowed further development by building upon its initial reference points enabling an extensive and usable family.